CONTROL - 2022/3

-Process modelling: Concept, the transfer function and its characteristics, the system response from the transfer function, the block diagram and system simplification, application of Laplace transform for model analysis;
+Process dynamics and modelling: Concept, process dynamics, the transfer function and its characteristics, the block diagram and system simplification, application of Laplace transform for model analysis;

 Linear system analysis in the time domain: Response of the first-order, second order and higher order systems, system response versus pole location, response of the time-delayed systems, system stability;